Metrics based alerts

 Memory usage metric builder query

 The hostmetricsreceiver creates several host system metrics, including system_memory_usage, which contains the memory usage for each state from /proc/meminfo.
-The states can be free, used, cached, etc. We want to alert when the total memory usage of a host exceeds the threshold, so the WHERE clause excludes the free state.
-We calculate the average value for each state and then sum them up by host to get the per-host memory usage.
+The states can be free, used, cached, etc. We want to alert when the total memory usage of a host exceeds the threshold, so the filter expression excludes the free state with state!= 'free'.
+We calculate the average value within each time series and then sum across time series grouped by host.name to get the per-host memory usage.

 Remember to set the unit of the y-axis to bytes, as that is the unit of the mentioned metric.